datacarpentry/image-processing/episodes/02-image-basics.md

 ![](fig/grayscale.png){alt='Image in greyscale'}

-Above we have exactly the same underying data matrix, but in greyscale.
+Above we have exactly the same underlying data matrix, but in greyscale.
 Zero maps to black, 255 maps to white, and 128 maps to medium grey.
 Here we only have a single channel in the data and utilize a grayscale color map to represent the luminance, or intensity of the data and correspondingly